 • In these circumstances it is the BDA's right to terminate the audit and inform the project manager and record the findings on the audit report.
-Non-achievement of audit owing to a major non-conformance cannot be completed at a later date, it must be re-assessed when the auditee has resolved the issue.
+Non-achievement of audit owing to a major non-conformity cannot be rectified at a later date, it must be re-assessed when the auditee has resolved the issue.